-Television personality, talk show host.
-Born April 12, 1947, in Indianapolis, Indiana, to Harry Joseph Letterman, a florist, and Dorothy, a church secretary who now appears regularly as a correspondent on his late-night talk show.
+Television personality and talk show host David Letterman was born on April 12, 1947, in Indianapolis, Indiana, to Harry Joseph Letterman, a florist, and Dorothy, a church secretary who now appears regularly as a correspondent on his late-night talk show.
 He has two sisters, Janice and Gretchen.

-Letterman is best known for his gap-toothed self-mockery, and his brash, wry, somewhat cynical sense of humor, which was, at first, unconventional, attracting a cult following, but which has gone on to define the young, hip, media-savvy generation that is his main audience, and inspire countless comedians and talk show hosts who have followed him.
+Letterman is best known for his gap-toothed self-mockery, and his brash, wry, somewhat cynical sense of humor.
+His unconventional demeanor and sense of humor attracted a cult following, which has gone on to define the young, hip, media-savvy generation that is his main audience, and inspire countless comedians and talk show hosts who have followed him.

 He also founded his own production company, Worldwide Pants, that same year, which bought a stake in his new show.